microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/connectedorganizationmembers.md

 Namespace: microsoft.graph

 Used in the request settings of an access package assignment policy.
-The `@odata.type` value `#microsoft.graph.connectedOrganizationMembers` indicates that this type identifies a collection of users, those who are associated with a [connected organization](connectedorganization.md), who will be allowed to request an access package.
+The `@odata.type` value `#microsoft.graph.connectedOrganizationMembers` indicates that this type identifies a collection of users, those who are associated with a [connected organization](connectedorganization.md), who are allowed to request an access package.

 ## Properties
 |Property|Type|Description|